Madonna slams Instagram for taking down her photos with exposed nipple

 The original photos featured the 63-year-old lounging on a bed in fishnet stockings and lingerie, with her left nipple exposed, which violated Instagram's community guidelines.

 In her repost, her left breast was plastered over with a heart emoji.
-The racy photos also included some of her exposed bottom, which were not censored by Instagram or covered by an emoji.
+The racy photos also included some of her exposed bottom, which were neither censored by Instagram nor covered by an emoji.

 "It is still astounding to me that we live in a culture that allows every inch of a woman's body to be shown except a nipple.
 As if that is the only part of a woman's anatomy that could be sexualised.
 The nipple that nourishes the baby," she wrote in a lengthy caption.